fincb/ELPF/README.md

 The Expected Likelihood Particle Filter (ELPF) is a method for tracking targets amidst clutter using a particle filter framework[^1].
 This approach is particularly beneficial in scenarios where traditional gating techniques, which rely on a readily available covariance matrix, are unsuitable due to the non-linearity or non-Gaussian characteristics of the system.

 The ELPF directly addresses the uncertainty in measurement origins—a common problem in cluttered environments—by incorporating Probabilistic Data Association (PDA).
 Instead of relying on a single gated measurement, the ELPF computes an expected likelihood, which is essentially a weighted mixture of individual likelihoods from all available measurements.
 These weights are determined by PDA calculations.
-By updating the particle weights based on this expected likelihood, the ELPF achieves a more comprehensive and robust update process.
+By updating the particle weights based on this expected likelihood, the ELPF achieves a comprehensive and robust update process.

 ## Features